Insider Sell: Euronet Worldwid - GuruFocus.com

 On May 22, 2023, Michael Brown, CEO and President of Euronet Worldwide Inc (EEFT, Financial), sold 50,000 shares of the company's stock.
-This move comes as part of a series of transactions by Brown over the past year, during which he has sold a total of 65,689 shares and purchased none.
+This move comes amidst a year where Brown has sold a total of 65,689 shares and purchased none.
+The insider transaction history for Euronet Worldwide Inc reveals that there have been no insider buys over the past year, while there have been two insider sells during the same period.

 Who is Michael Brown?

-Michael Brown has been with Euronet Worldwide Inc since its inception in 1994 and has served as the CEO and President of the company since 2005.
-Under his leadership, the company has grown into a global leader in electronic transaction processing and payment services, providing solutions to financial institutions, retailers, service providers, and individual consumers.
+Michael Brown has been the CEO and President of Euronet Worldwide Inc since 1994.
+Under his leadership, the company has grown into a global leader in electronic financial transaction processing and distribution.
+Brown's extensive experience in the industry has been instrumental in driving the company's growth and success.

 About Euronet Worldwide Inc

 Euronet Worldwide Inc is a leading global provider of electronic payment and transaction processing solutions for financial institutions, retailers, service providers, and individual consumers.
 The company operates in three segments: Electronic Financial Transactions (EFT), epay, and Money Transfer.
-Euronet's services include ATM and POS services, prepaid mobile airtime, and other electronic payment processing solutions, as well as money transfer services through its subsidiary, Ria Money Transfer.
+Euronet's services include comprehensive ATM, POS, and card outsourcing services, card issuing and merchant acquiring services, software solutions, cash-based and online-initiated consumer-to-consumer and business-to-business money transfer services, and electronic distribution of prepaid mobile phone time and other prepaid products.

 Valuation

-On the day of Michael Brown's recent sale, shares of Euronet Worldwide Inc were trading at $120.69 apiece, giving the stock a market cap of $5,576.556 million.
-The price-earnings ratio is 24.09, which is lower than the industry median of 26.7 and lower than the company's historical median price-earnings ratio.
+On the day of Michael Brown's recent sale, shares of Euronet Worldwide Inc were trading at $120.69 apiece, giving the stock a market cap of $5,601.373 million.
+The price-earnings ratio stands at 24.20, which is lower than the industry median of 26.81 and lower than the company's historical median price-earnings ratio.

-With a price of $120.69 and a GuruFocus Value of $137.34, Euronet Worldwide Inc has a price-to-GF-Value ratio of 0.88.
-This means the stock is modestly undervalued based on its GF Value.
+With a price of $120.69 and a GuruFocus Value of $137.39, Euronet Worldwide Inc has a price-to-GF-Value ratio of 0.88.
+This indicates that the stock is modestly undervalued based on its GF Value.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.